 Arty and proud of it, Valencia boasts dozens of theatres, galleries and museums for its population of around 800,000.
+It's Spanish properties and architecture are stunning.
 It’s a city that knows how to relax, too.
 There are over 30 gardens and municipal parks, including the million or so square metres of the Turia.
 Once the city’s mighty river, a devastating flood in 1957 altered its course.
 The old riverbed was re-engineered as a seemingly endless garden and recreation space, a broad emerald ribbon entwining old and new as it undulates through the city.

 Valencia is dignified, sophisticated and irreverent by turns.
 A large student population, and the shops, meeting and eating places that cater for them offer a lively contrast to mediaeval basilicas and monumental public buildings—wedding cakes made from pale stone.
 But with all it has to offer, Valencia feels fresh, not jaded.
 It’s as delighted with its newfound cool as you will be, and the urban buzz is tempered with a small town friendliness.

 Broadly speaking, you can enjoy four distinct faces of the city.
 Valencia’s old quarter, bounded by the Turia, Calle Xativa and Calle Colon has the Cathedral, Basilica, traditional markets and other places of interest, plus a wide choice of bars and restaurants - more than enough for a pleasant weekend.